segabl/pd2-streamlined-heisting/README.md

 ## Other things it does

-- Makes shield units use the SMG unit model
 - Removes all but light, fire and poison hurt animations from heavy SWAT but scales their damage lower than their light counterparts
 - Improves the surrender presets, different enemies have different chances to surrender